jimmypocock/Tab/QA_TESTING_GUIDE.md

 # Tab Application - Comprehensive QA Testing Guide

-This guide provides a complete testing checklist for the Tab payment collection platform, covering all UI interactions, API endpoints, and payment flows.
+This guide provides a complete testing checklist for the Tab payment collection platform, covering all UI interactions, API endpoints, payment flows, and the new corporate accounts and professional invoicing features.

 ## Prerequisites